 Aroma: 5.0 – It’s not a great smell, and there’s a bit of ethanol to it.

-Manliness: 4.5 – It’s a Midwestern vodka so it’s not that manly, add the small batch and bottle design and it mostly just middles out.
+Honesty: 4.5 – It’s a Midwestern vodka so it’s not that authentic, add the small batch and bottle design and it mostly just middles out.

 White Russian: 8.5 – That is a truly damn fine russian.